haskell/text/tests-and-benchmarks.markdown

 The benchmarks are located in the `benchmarks` subdirectory.
 An overview of what's in that directory:

+    Makefile               Has targets for common tasks
-    python                 Python implementations of some benchmarks
+    haskell                Source files of the haskell benchmarks python                 Python implementations of some benchmarks
     ruby                   Ruby implementations of some benchmarks
-    src                    Source files of the haskell benchmarks text-benchmarks.cabal  Cabal file which compiles all benchmarks Makefile               Has targets for common tasks
+    text-benchmarks.cabal  Cabal file which compiles all benchmarks

 To compile the benchmarks, navigate to the `benchmarks` subdirectory and run `cabal configure && cabal build`.
 Then, you can run the benchmarks using: